Grade 5: - £22,417- £25,941 per annum

 - Liaise with contacts and participate in networks and communities internally and possibly externally, contributing to effective collaborative working.

-- Deliver support services to ensure the effective and efficient running of business processes and systems.
+- Deliver support services to ensure the effective and efficient running of timetable processes and systems.

-- Monitor and evaluate service delivery to ensure compliance with regulatory and professional procedures and standards.
+- Monitor and evaluate timetable service delivery to ensure compliance with regulatory and professional procedures and standards.

-- Collaborate with colleagues across professional and administrative areas to ensure seamless service provision and representation at events.
+- Collaborate with colleagues across professional and administrative areas to ensure seamless timetable service provision.

 - Monitor data accuracy checks to identify anomalies and ensure the integrity of data and information.

-- Update data and information on systems and media for recording, storing, communicating and informing service users and team members.
+- Update data and information on timetable systems for recording, storing, communicating and informing timetable service users and team members.

-- Work with internal and external partners to deliver cross-functional services and events both online and on/off campus, including open days, Discover Durham tours, teachers conferences, visit days and other recruitment and widening participation events.
+- Work with internal and external partners to deliver cross-functional services and activities.

-- Analyse data and statistics and provide reports for higher level decision makers.
+- Analyse timetable data and statistics and provide reports for higher level decision makers.

-- Accurately record information and data and disseminate within internal networks including committees.
+- Accurately record timetable information and data and disseminate within internal networks including committees.

 - Prepare written reports for consideration by management where required.